Harry Helson: Early life and education

-Harry Helson was born in Chelsea, Massachusetts to Jewish immigrants from Eastern Europe.
+Helson was born in Chelsea, Massachusetts to Jewish immigrants from Eastern Europe.
 Helson's parents separated, and he lived with his mother from birth until the age of ten in Chelsea, and then New Bedford, Massachusetts.
 Because of her ill health, Helson went to live with his father for a year, after which he left to live with his mother's friends until he was an adult.

 Helson struggled with disciplinary issues in school; with the help of a teacher, he began serious studying in ninth grade and took part in extra-curricular activities.
 Helson attended Bowdoin College, a private, liberal arts school in Brunswick, Maine where he studied philosophy and psychology.
 Helson worked as a reporter for the college's newspaper and played the violin to fund his schooling.
 After earning an undergraduate degree at Bowdoin College, Helson attended Harvard University, planning a doctorate in philosophy, but changed his concentration to psychology by his second year after being introduced to Gestalt psychology.
 Helson wrote his dissertation on a critical review of Gestalt psychology, and received his Ph.D. in 1924.

 Career

 Helson's doctoral dissertation from his time at Harvard University was published in the American Journal of Psychology in 1925 and 1926 and served as an introduction of Gestalt psychology in America, because most of the original research on Gestalt psychology was in German.

 Helson joined the staff of Kansas State University.
 There he developed his adaptive-level theory of cognition.

 Helson also developed the principle of color conversion after working on photography in a darkroom.
 Although the lighting in the darkroom was red, Helson noticed that the end of his cigarette was green in color.
 This set off his interest in color conversion and resulted in ten years of experimentation that he would do on the topic.

-Helson died on October 13, 1977 in Berkeley, California.
+Helson died on October 13, 1977, in Berkeley, California.